sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 - Duration: 30-minutes.
 - Details: this interview is focused entirely on our values and how a candidate's views and experiences align with them.
 Our values are key to our success as individuals and as a company.
 You can read more about them [here](../../../../company-info-and-process/values/index.md).
 - Example questions: We will ask behavioral-based, open-ended questions directly related to our values.
+  -Tell us about a problem that you identified and then took the initiative to solve, even if it wasn't within your scope of work.
-  -Tell us about a time when you advocated for someone else -Tell us about a project you are most proud of completing
+  -Tell us about a time where you proactively provided candid feedback to a colleague, manager or direct report.

 # Department specific interviews